sunggyeol/internal-deep-research/README.md

 ## Acknowledgements

-This project is inspired by deep research methodologies developed by OpenAI, Google, and Gemini.
+This project is inspired by deep research methodologies developed by OpenAI, Google, and Perplexity.
 It is adapted from [deep-research-py](https://github.com/epuerta9/deep-research-py) with a focus on internal file-based research.

 ## License